WMPA is an organization of musicians & music lovers devoted to high-quality performances & making great music accessible to the community.

 (WMCO) is a full orchestra offering young musicians in grades 6th through 9th who perform at an intermediate/advanced level, the opportunity to perform in an accomplished orchestra and develop their musical skills.
 For many, this is their first experience playing in a full orchestra.
 Through a variety of music selections, students heighten their understanding of rhythm, dynamics, intonation, quality of sound and overall musicianship.
 Repertoire includes selections from classical and contemporary genres.
 Led by talented conductor Ruth Erbe, the WMCO serves as a developmental orchestra for the Washington Metropolitan Youth Orchestra, (WMYO).
 The WMCO rehearses and performs three concerts per season at Episcopal High School in Alexandria, Virginia.

 Each summer, Washington Metropolitan Philharmonic Association sponsors a Summer Chamber Music Series, held between mid-June and September at The Lyceum in historic Old Town Alexandria.
 These weekly performances are free and open to the public.
 The performances feature small ensembles and soloists, primarily from Washington Metropolitan Philharmonic and the local arts community.

 WMPA Composition Competition

-WMPA sponsors an annual composition competition to support talented composers from the Mid-Atlantic region, inviting them to submit samples and recordings of their works for consideration.
+WMPA sponsors an annual composition competition to support talented composers from the Eastern U.S.,inviting them to submit samples and recordings of their works for consideration.